 With the recycling of battery waste generating harmful pollutants, hydrometallurgy, which uses water as a solvent for extraction, is increasingly being explored as a possible alternative.

-This process involves first shredding and crushing the battery used to form a shattered material called a black mass.
+This process involves first shredding and crushing the car's battery performance used to form a shattered material called a black mass.
 The researchers then extract precious metals from the black mass by dissolving them in a mixture of strong acids or weak acids plus other chemicals such as hydrogen peroxide, before precipitating the metals.

-While more environmentally friendly than conventional methods, the use of such strong chemicals on an industrial scale could generate a substantial amount of secondary pollutants, posing significant safety and health risks.
+Although greener than conventional methods, the use of such strong chemicals on an industrial scale could generate a substantial amount of secondary pollutants, posing significant safety and health risks.

 In laboratory experiments, the team found that their approach successfully extracted about 90% cobalt, lithium, nickel and manganese from spent lithium ion batteries, an effectiveness comparable to the approach using hydrogen peroxide.